ninagris/Toggle-Untoggle/README.md

 ## GUI Input Parameters:

 1. **Images Folder Path:**
 The path to the folder containing the images.
-Only single-channel raw images should be included.
+Include either single-channel or composite raw images.
 If multi-channel images with the same file IDs are present, you may see a “No images have been processed” message.

 Files without the .tif, .tiff, .TIF, or .TIFF extensions will be ignored.

    **⚠️ Important**: